yohashinoio/twinkle/README.md

 ```

 ### Mutable variables
-In this language, variables are constant by default.<br/>
+In this language, variables are immutable by default.<br/>
 To make them mutable, use the "mut" qualifier.
 ```rust
 let i: i32 = 48; // Constant.